 However, besides the temperature, air quality is also important to consider – that’s where an air purifier comes in.

 There are several types of air purifiers on the market that can help you improve the quality of your indoor air.
-In this post, we’ll only focus on two common options – HEPA vs UV air purifiers.
+In this post, we’ll focus on the two most common options – HEPA vs UV air purifiers.
 This article will analyze the differences between the two types and help you choose the best option for your home.

 What is a HEPA air filter?

 A HEPA (High-Efficiency Particulate Air) filter is one of the most effective air filters due to its ability to filter out tiny particles from the air.
 HEPA filters eliminate 99.9% of particles from the air in your home.
-These include even some of the smallest particles, as small as 0.03 microns.

 Most of these particles are tiny and undetectable without a microscope, which is where the HEPA filter comes in handy.
 It filters the air blowing into your home and removes a high percentage of unwanted particles, providing you with much better indoor air quality as a result.